maxburs/blog/content/blog/switch-object-pattern-with-typescript/index.md

 };
 ```

-The second method really shines when we don't want to specify the kinds of event are handling in the same file.
+The second method really shines when we don't want to specify the kinds of events we are handling in the same file.

 ```js
 import familyEventHandlers from './familyEventHandlers';